citp/privacy-policy-historical/p/po/poe/poetrysoup.com.md

 ## Contact Information

 PoetrySoup welcomes your comments regarding this Statement of Privacy.
-If you believe that PoetrySoup has not adhered to this Statement, please [contact PoetrySoup](http://www.poetrysoup.com/contact_us.aspx).
+If you believe that PoetrySoup has not adhered to this Statement, please [contact PoetrySoup](https://www.poetrysoup.com/contact_us.aspx).
 We will use commercially reasonable efforts to promptly determine and remedy the problem.

+## Cookie Declaration